 Communicating with a Blind Dog

 Avoid startling your pet.
-You need to find new ways to let them know where you are and how to find you.
+You need to find new ways to communicate with your recently blind dog and let them know where you are and how to find you.
 Pet’s just beginning to lose their vision, may be able to sense light and shadow.
 Turning lights on when you enter a room may alert them to your presence.

 Dog’s that have previously learned hand signals will now need to learn to follow verbal and touch commands.
 Even a light touch and talking to your dog may be enough to let them know you’re near.
 If you have other pets in the house, consider attaching a bell to their collars, so that your vision-impaired pet can still play and interact with them.